nieve-consulting/rock-paper-scissors-golang/README.md

 > - cd rock-paper-scissors-golang
 > - npm start

-### For developing, and debugging better, you can run this two services separately:
+### For developing, and debugging better, you can run these two services separately:

 Open one terminal and type:
 > - npm run server